DevUt/GateNotesObsidian/Operating System/Memory Management/Paging.md

  The page size is 4 KB (1 KB = 1024 B) and a page table entry at any of the levels occupies 8 bytes.
  The value of L is __
+ >[!answer]-
+ >We have to fit the page table inside a page.
+Hence $\frac{2^{12}}{2^{3}}= 2^{9}$
+ >$45/9 = 5$ Therefore L = 5

+# Hashed Page Table

+We hash the virtual page number and map it to the actual physical frame.

+In the table we a single entry consists of three fields
+1. Virtual page number
+2. The value of mapped page number
+3. Pointer to the next element in the linked list.

+# Inverted Page table
+GFG ahead.

+An alternate approach is to use the **Inverted Page Table** structure that consists of a one-page table entry for every frame of the main memory.
+So the number of page table entries in the Inverted Page Table reduces to the number of frames in physical memory and a single page table is used to represent the paging information of all the processes.
+Through the inverted page table, the overhead of storing an individual page table for every process gets eliminated and only a fixed portion of memory is required to store the paging information of all the processes together.
+This technique is called inverted paging as the indexing is done with respect to the frame number instead of the logical page number.
+Each entry in the page table contains the following fields.

+- **Page number –** It specifies the page number range of the logical address.
+- **Process id –** An inverted page table contains the address space information of all the processes in execution.
+Since two different processes can have a similar set of virtual addresses, it becomes necessary in the Inverted Page Table to store a process Id of each process to identify its address space uniquely.
+This is done by using the combination of PId and Page Number.
+So this Process Id acts as an address space identifier and ensures that a virtual page for a particular process is mapped correctly to the corresponding physical frame.
+- **Control bits –** These bits are used to store extra paging-related information.
+These include the valid bit, dirty bit, reference bits, protection, and locking information bits.
+- **Chained pointer –** It may be possible sometimes that two or more processes share a part of the main memory.
+In this case, two or more logical pages map to the same Page Table Entry then a chaining pointer is used to map the details of these logical pages to the root page table.